Course: CIS451/651 Data Compression in Multimedia

 Notes

-1. Students are expected to work in groups of 2.
-Only one submission should be turned in from each group.
+1. Graduate students must do all assignments individually.
+Undergraduate students may collaborate in groups of 2 for assignments.
+Only one submission with both names should be turned in from a group.

 2. Clearly label your answers, and please submit them in the order assigned.